nshoes/phoenix-live-view-tips/README.md

 ```

 It would be easy to assume that `Routes.foo_path(@conn, :new)` would generate a link that would bring us to our `LiveView`.
 However, that's not the case.
 The full module name, namespace and all, will be taken to account so the path you'd want to use is actually `Routes.foo_new_path(@conn, :new)`.
 Remember to check `mix phx.routes` if you're having issues finding paths!
 All live and dead routes will be listed.

+## My stateless `LiveComponent` is sending all my `assigns` over the wire!!

+`update/2` merges assigns into the socket, then `render/1` is called with _all_ assigns.
+Thus, no change tracking occurs.
+If you've got a stateless `LiveComponent` with a lot of assigns, consider:

+- Making it stateful by passing an `:id` to the component
+- Abstract the most updated assign into a stateful component and past the rest of the assigns to a stateless component

+## My entire user is in `Plug.Session` so I don't have to make database calls in `LiveView`.
+This is a good thing, right?

+No :) It's unlikely you want the whole `%User{}` struct.
+There could be other metadata added to it (see [`pow`](https://github.com/danschultzer/pow)), cache busting gets thrown out the door, and you're subject to cookie overflow.

 ## Got anything else? 🥺